introlab/t-top/documentation/assembly/01_DYNAMIXEL_CONFIGURATION.md

 10. Turn OFF the `OpenCR` switch.
 11. Disconnect the `Dynamixel XL430-W250-T`.
 12. Identify the ID on the `Dynamixel XL430-W250-T`.
-13. Repeat steps 4 to 12 for each `Dynamixel XL430-W250-T`, but increment the value of `NEW_DXL_ID`.
+13. Repeat steps 4 to 12 for each `Dynamixel XL430-W250-T`, but increment the value of `NEW_DXL_ID` each time.